ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/database-encryption.markdown

 Before creating the database, a secret key must be generated.
 Generating and storing secret keys is restricted to `Operator` or `ClusterAdmin` Security Clearances.
 RavenDB uses a [cryptographically secure pseudo-random number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) and it is recommended that you use it.
 If you must use your own secret key, please make sure it is 256 bits long and cryptographically secure.

-You must use a client certificate to make the request, because the server is using authentication.
+You must use a client certificate to make the request because the server is using authentication.

 ## Windows Example

-Load the client certificate in Powershell:
+Load the client certificate in PowerShell:
 {CODE-BLOCK:powershell}
 $cert = Get-PfxCertificate -FilePath C:\secrets\admin.client.certificate.example.pfx
 {CODE-BLOCK/}